dmalt/quickfif/README.md

 pipx install git+https://github.com/dmalt/mne-cli-tools.git
 ```

-The `mct` command should now be available in the terminal.
+The `qf` command should now be available in the terminal.

 To preview a file, run